Our rating: (4.5/5)

 Excellent (4.8/5)

-We also love that it integrates with Square’s specialised POS systems and online ordering, so you can set up the terminal to fit with different functions of your checkout.
+We also love that it integrates with Square’s specialised POS systems and online ordering, so you can set up the terminal to fit with different functions.

 Price and fees